 Giving birth is no easy thing and the aftermath is even worse for a little bit, here is a list of all the essentials you will need to have a more comfortable postpartum.
-These are listed for both c section and vaginal births so you will have everything you need right in one place.
+These are listed for both C-section and vaginal births so you will have everything you need right in one place.

 Postpartum Must Haves List

-Here is your postpartum survival kit with everything you need to have in it for in order to have a better recovery.
-Giving birth is hard on your body afterword in order to help your recovery go a little smoother here are the items you are going to want and need after giving birth.
+Here is your postpartum survival kit with everything you need to have in it in order to have a better recovery.
+Giving birth is hard on your body afterward in order to help your recovery go a little smoother here are the items you are going to want and need after giving birth.
 You want to get these items right away so your not scrambling to find them the week your due or have your husband or significant other go hunt for these items after you had the baby.

 This post contains affiliate links see *disclosure for details

 You are going to want to get yourself some numbing spray like this dermoplast spray that will soothe and cool your lady parts because they are going to be really sore and painful, especially right after giving birth.
 Also, you will want to get some tucks medicated cooling pads to put on your pads for extra soothing comfort these are going to be a must!
 You are going to want a Frida Momwasher for cleansing after bathroom breaks, this is the best invention ever and so many moms agree this washer is a lifesaver.